MonashDeepNeuron/HPC-Training/src/chapter3/linux-cmds.md

 # Linux Commands

-If you are already familiar with linux, feel free to skip this one.
-If you aren't, then here is crash course in linux commands.
+Even if you are already familiar with linux, please read through all of these commands, as some are specific to M3.

 ## Basic Linux Commands